AppImage/docs.appimage.org/source/packaging-guide/appimage-creation-tools/index.rst

      - | A tool that can be used by application authors to package their projects as AppImages.
        | Requires manual creation of the AppDir folder structure and file placement (if make isn't used).
        | Allows for both including core system libraries like glibc and not including them.
+       | Does not use the :ref:`reference implementation <reference-implementation>` (appimagetool) underneath, but creates the AppImages itself.
        | Less mature; doesn't support some options linuxdeploy does.
        | Repository link: https://github.com/probonopd/go-appimage
        | Packaging guide: :ref:`go-appimagetool`
    * - appimage-builder
      - | A tool that can be used by both application authors to package their projects as AppImages and other people to turn existing Debian packages into AppImages if none are officially distributed.
        | Requires manual creation of the AppDir folder structure and file placement (if make isn't used).
        | Includes core system libraries like glibc.
-This results in an increased AppImage size (+ >30MB).
+This results in an increased AppImage size.
-       | Officially supports Debian, Ubuntu and Arch.
        | Should only be used if linuxdeploy can't be used (e.g. if the AppImage can't be built on the oldest supported LTS distribution version).
        | Repository link: https://github.com/AppImageCrafters/appimage-builder
        | Packaging guide: :ref:`appimage-builder`